SirMaik/Visualizing-Recipes/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information

+This project was conceived in the context of the course "Visualisation of Biological Data" taught by Prof. Michael Krone at the University of Tübingen.
+We explored information that could be obtained from a dataset containing information from the food and recipe website [food.com] (https://www.food.com/).
+We focused on the interplay of different cuisines and ingredients in the recipes contained in the dataset.

+Aggregate recipe data could reveal information about larger trends in culinary regions.
+Assessing the similarities and differences of regional cuisines yielded interesting insights.
 - Provide general information about your project here.
 - What problem does it (intend to) solve?
 - What is the purpose of your project?